cbureriu/USB-Ethernet-Dev-App-Kit/README.md

 ## License

-The library is licensed under a Creative Commons Attribution-ShareAlike 3.0 License.
-Code examples are released into the public domain.
+The library and code examples are licensed under a Creative Commons Attribution-ShareAlike 3.0 license.